berkio3x/koi/README.md

 # koi 🐡
-Koi is a work in progress to implement WSGI application server from scratch
+Koi is a work in progress to implement a performant WSGI application server from scratch